hakro/dev-lab/README.md

 - Move to the split above : `ctrl+w k`
 - Move to the split below : `ctrl+w j`
 - Open a buffer number # in a vertical split: `:vert sb#`
+- Move current window to a new tab: `ctrl-T`
 - Close all buffers but current : `:%bd|e#`
 - Close split but leave buffer open : `ctrl-w q`
 - Close tab : `:tabclose`